Palash90/go-tut/README.md

 1. A Computer :)
 1. Go compiler.
 Head to http://golang.org and download go for your OS.
 Steps are mentioned in the website.
 1. Any Text Editor of your choice.
 1. Prior experience with programming language like C, C++, Java, C#, Python.
-As the following notes will mention lots of analogy between the languages.
+As the following notes will draw lots of analogy between the languages.

 ## Basics
 Exercise File: 1.go